 When your child is welcomed into the Abacus circle, we take the time to get to know and understand him or her and their challenges and behaviours.
 We believe it is very important to listen to the family and to discuss and understand your child’s needs.

 In an Abacus Program skills are taught using principles of ABA including discrete trial teaching and task analysis.
 We believe a successful ABA program is primarily built on the recognition of the individuality and uniqueness of every student.
-Through discussion with the parents and observation of the student, our Clinical Director carries out a thorough assessment.
+Through discussion with the parents and observation of the student, our Clinical Team carries out a thorough assessment.
 From there a customised, highly structured and comprehensive program is designed to best meet the student’s needs according to their learning style.
 Assessment of the student’s age and development, the number of weekly teaching hours and any family goals regarding the child’s functioning within the home environment are all taken into account when determining the aims and strategies of the curriculum.